-Employees in managerial positions are not covered by the mandatory rules in the Swedish Employment Protection Act and are excluded from the terms of collective bargaining agreements.
-For these employees, the employment is governed by the terms of the individually negotiated employment agreement.
+Employees in managerial positions are not covered by the mandatory employment protection rules in the Swedish Employment Protection Act (Sw.
+Lag om anställningsskydd) (the "EPA") and are excluded from the terms of collective bargaining agreements.
+For these employees, the employment is governed by the terms of an individually negotiated employment agreement.
+However, the EPA is applicable to employees in managerial positions to the limited extent stipulated in section 1 of the EPA, governing certain provisions on information requirements and loyalty.